Log $p$-divisible groups and semi-stable representations: Abstract

 \section{Abstract}

 Let $\cO_K$ be a henselian DVR with field of fractions $K$ and residue field of characteristic $p>0$.
 Let $S$ denote $\Spec \cO_K$ endowed with the canonical log structure.
 We show that the generic fiber functor $\btlogd\to \bt^\sst_K$ between the category of dual representable log $p$-divisible groups over $S$ and the category of $p$-divisible groups with semistable reduction over $K$ is an equivalence.
-If $\cO_K$ is further complete with perfect residue field and of mixed characteristic, we show that $\btlogd$ is also equivalent to the category of semistable Galois $\Z_p$-representations with Hodge-Tate weights in $\{0,1\}$.
-Finally, we show that the above equivalences respect monodromies.
+If $\cO_K$ is further complete with perfect residue field and of mixed characteristic, we show that $\btlogd$ is also equivalent to the category $\Repz^{\sst,\{0,1\}}(\Galk)$ of semistable Galois $\Z_p$-representations with Hodge-Tate weights in $\{0,1\}$.
+Finally, we show that the above equivalences are compatible with monodromies.
+Note that the monodromy in the category $\btlogd$ is integral, and thus compatibility provides an integral structure to the Fontaine monodromy associated to any object in $\Repz^{\sst,\{0,1\}}(\Galk)$.